TheHaroto/RG35XX-GarlicOS-Waves-Theme/README.md

 To install the Boot Loader image copy the boot_logo.bmp.gz file in the Boot Logo folder into your the root of your 'Misc' Drive (The one containing the modules folder).

-If you have/want custom boxart and want it to appear like it does on the previews of the theme, you can follow the guide at https://retrogamecorps.com/2023/01/03/anbernic-rg35xx-starter-guide/
+If you have/want custom boxart and want it to appear like it does on the previews of the theme, you can follow the guide on how to do this correctly at https://retrogamecorps.com/2023/01/03/anbernic-rg35xx-starter-guide/

 There is also a PDF installation guide with this information in the zip files as well.